 Have you ever felt or thought that the grace thing seems vague?
 It seems to be used for anything and everything.
-The pastoral matriarchal system has defined it as something that God gives to us that we do not deserve, or despite ourselves, we get it.
+It even gets jumbled up with an inaccurate understanding of what mercy is.
+The pastoral Babylonian system has defined it as something that God gives to us that we do not deserve, or despite ourselves, we get it.
 More recently it has expanded to finding favour with God, and then getting blessed because of His favour (grace) on us.
 Grace is used in talking about the one big bolus shot that brought us salvation through faith, but it is also used to describe not failing a class even though we did not study much and rarely went to lectures.
 These two extremes and all that is said when defining “God's grace” are not what Scripture says about grace.
 It is not a quantitative big shot of grace given to us at the time of salvation, nor is it the hope of getting grace nuggets or sprinkles of grace dust for the rest of our natural life to avoid near misses or to have things go our way.
 Grace is a truth that was and is given to all men (Titus 2:11).
 It is not a, well I hope that I get a little grace now and then, or may grace come to you just in the nick of time when you need it, or may grace be with you all to give you many things because of His favour towards you.
 No, we must look into the Word to help us to see what grace is.
 When we dive into the pool of God's Word and begin the journey of understanding what He speaks to us, with the Holy Spirit teaching, guiding, and directing us, we always find that God is so much more and so much better than we could possibly have thought of.
 Father, may we grow and understand You and Your ways.
 May Your Will be accomplished in our lives.
 May we understand what Your grace is.
 In the name of Jesus Christ the Lord, King of all kings, we pray.
 Amen.

 Grace is described in the Bible as something that we grow in (II Peter 3:18); something that gives us favour with people we are afraid of, with important people, or with God (Genesis 33:10, Genesis 47:25, Ruth 2:10, I Samuel 20:3, Ezra 9:8); something that can be upon someone (Luke 2:40, Acts 4:33); something that we can fall from when we want to be justified by the law rather than in Christ (Galatians 5:4); as a wreath on the head that comes with hearing discipline and not forsaking instruction (Proverbs 1:9); as a wreath on the head that wisdom can give (Proverbs 4:9); as abounding much more where sin abounded (Romans 5:20); as something we are to be strong in (II Timothy 2:1); we are saved by grace that brings salvation (Titus 2:11, Ephesians 2:5, Ephesians 2:8); and by the grace of God, Jesus tasted death for all men (Hebrews 2:9).
 The list can go on, but these are just a few examples of the many times and ways grace is talked about in Scripture.
 The Hebrew noun for grace, “chen”, is in Scripture 69 times and is also sometimes translated as “favour”.
 And “charis”, the Greek noun for grace, is found 156 times.
 Grace is also seen with other words like mercy and peace (I Timothy 1:2, Titus 1:4, II John 1:3), truth (John 1:14, John 1:17), love (Ephesians 6:24), knowledge (Ruth 2:10, II Peter 1:2, II Peter 3:18), and faith (Ephesians 2:8, I Timothy 1:14), to give just a few examples.
 It seems to be all over the place.
 And if we try to pin grace down to isolate it in order to describe or define it, it slips through the words and pages like water or air.
 Grace seems to not allow itself to be put into a container or formed into a specific shape.
 We see that grace is even described as deceitful (false) in Proverbs 31:30.
-It is interesting to note that some translations use “charm” for “grace”, however it is the same Hebrew word “chen” that is used for “grace” or “favour”.
+It is interesting to note that some translations use “charm” for “grace”; however, it is the same Hebrew word “chen” that is used for “grace” or “favour”.

 30 Favour [grace] is deceitful [false, a lie], and beauty is vain: but a woman that feareth the LORD, she shall be praised.
 (Proverbs 31:30)

-The verse above exemplifies that grace can also be seen and used incorrectly by the soul to deceive or lie.
+The verse above exemplifies that grace can also be seen and used incorrectly to deceive or lie.
 Grace is utilized by and how the receiver chooses to use it.
 In order to peg our understanding of grace down, we will begin where we first see the word “chen”, the Hebrew masculine noun for “grace”.
 The first time grace, “chen”, is found in the Bible it is describing Noah as having found grace in the eyes of the LORD.
 Conflict with the Holy Spirit came because of evil men, resulting in the need to wipe out even the animals, creeping things, and fowl from the earth.
 We can begin to see with Noah that grace is connected to our relationship with the Spirit of God, which then leads to regeneration.
 Grace in the eyes of the LORD meant a lot of work ahead, much ridicule, a lot of faith to believe what God said, and the willingness to act on what God instructed him to do.
 The grace, favour, that Noah attained meant change ahead, not getting a break for things to go his way on a particular day or year.

 5 And GOD saw that the wickedness of man was great in the earth, and that every imagination of the thoughts of his heart was only evil continually.
 6 And it repented the LORD that He had made man on the earth, and it grieved Him at His heart.
 7 And the LORD said, I will destroy man whom I have created from the face of the earth; both man, and beast, and the creeping thing, and the fowls of the air; for it repenteth Me that I have made them.
 8 But Noah found [attained] grace in the eyes of the LORD.
 9 These are the generations of Noah: Noah was a just man and perfect [upright] in his generations, and Noah walked with God.
 (Genesis 6:5-9)